wagtail/bakerydemo/readme.md

 Log into the admin with the credentials ``admin / changeme``.

-To learn more about Heroku, read [https://devcenter.heroku.com/articles/deploying-python](Deploying Python and Django Apps on Heroku).
+To learn more about Heroku, read [Deploying Python and Django Apps on Heroku](https://devcenter.heroku.com/articles/deploying-python).